volueinsight/volue-insight-timeseries/README.md

 Volue Insight API python library for working with timeseries.

 This library is meant as a simple toolkit for working with data from https://api.volueinsight.com/ (or equivalent services).
-Note that access is based on some sort of login credentials, this library is not all that useful unless you have a valid Volue Insight account.
+Note that access is based on having a valid Volue Insight account.
+Please contact sales.insight@volue.com in order to get a trial account.

 The library is tested against Python 3.9, 3.10 and 3.11 - we recommend using the latest Python version.